ksandom/achel/packages-available/RepoParms/docs/readme.md

 ## A worked example

 Let's find out what repositories we have.
-The easiest way right now is with `manageAchel` like so
+The easiest way right now is with `achelctl` like so

-    $ manageAchel repoList --short
+    $ achelctl repoList --short
     achel
     colouredWeb
     doneIt